-Tourism plays a crucial role in projecting soft image of a country.
-It generates employment opportunities, supports economic growth and is a source of foreign exchange.
+Tourism plays a crucial role in projecting the soft image of a country.
+It generates employment opportunities, supports economic growth, and is a source of foreign exchange.
 The developed countries earn trillions of dollars annually.
-Moreover, the Egypt earned 389 billion Egyptian Pounds in 2018 and Turkey earned $2.45 billion only in three months this year with COVID restrictions.
+Moreover, Egypt earned 389 billion Egyptian Pounds in 2018 and Turkey earned $2.45 billion only in three months this year with COVID restrictions.
 Malaysia earns nearly $20 billion annually through maritime tourism.

 Tourism in Pakistan can be broadly classified into four groups: religious tourism, eco-tourism, cultural and historical tourism.